 Florence is home to all sorts of stationery and paper goods.
 One design technique that’s especially popular in Italy is marbled paper.
 Paper marbling is a method of aqueous surface design.
 It results in patterns similar to stone, especially marble.
 One of the most famous styles is Florentia paper.
 It features blooming, floral decorations.
 Paper makes for the perfect, lightweight souvenir when shopping in Florence, Italy.

-Insider Tip: Il Paparo is a chain of local shops located within the city center that you can’t miss.
+Il Paparo is a chain of local shops located within the city center that you can’t miss.

 5. Tuscan Wine